 Dice the onion, and cut the carrots into half moons.

-Place a large stock pot over medium heat.
-Add 1 tablespoon olive oil, then add onions and sweat until they are translucent, but not brown, 5 - 8 minutes.
+Add 1 tablespoon olive oil in a large stock pot over medium heat, then add onions and sweat until they are translucent, but not brown, 5 - 8 minutes.

 I used my Lodge cast iron enameled Dutch oven for this soup recipe.
 It provides nice even heat for all the aspects of this preparation from sweating the onions to simmering the soup.